Audit & Reviews

-Government Entities, Stockholders, Creditors, and Private Investors often need assurance that the financial statements accurately represent the true financial position of a company.
-Each of them have different levels of risk tolerance, so we provide three levels of assurance to meet your needs which is Audit, Review and Compilation of Financial Statements.
+Government Entities, Stockholders, Creditors, and Private Investors often need assurance that the financial statements accurately represent a company’s true financial position.
+Each of them has different risk tolerance levels, so we provide three levels of assurance to meet your needs, which are Audit, Review, and Compilation of Financial Statements.

-All public companies are required to have an annual audit, but some nonpublic entities must undergo an annual audit as well.
-These include local governments, not-for-profit agencies and other organizations receiving government grants.
+All public companies must have an annual audit, but some nonpublic entities must undergo an annual audit.
+These include local governments, not-for-profit agencies, and other organizations receiving government grants.

-Moreover, some financial institutions require audits of nonpublic companies based on the financing amount and/or the bank’s assessment of the company’s risk.
-Also, companies with absentee ownership (such as those owned by investment firms, or individuals who no longer run the business) may order audits as checks of their management teams.
+Moreover, some financial institutions require nonpublic companies’ audits based on the financing amount and/or the bank’s assessment of the company’s risk.
+Also, companies with absentee ownership (such as those owned by investment firms or individuals who no longer run the business) may order audits as their management teams’ checks.

 Audit – Highest Level of Assurance